Gissio/mcu-renderer/README.md

 In digital typography, 72 points is usually defined as 96 pixels.
 For rasterizing a vector font to a given pixel size, convert the pixel size to a point size by multiplying by the factor 4/3.
 Not all fonts follow this rule, so you might need to tweak this factor.

 `fontconv` calculates the cap height (the height of the uppercase letter A) as the difference between the ascent height (top of line to baseline) and the descent height (baseline to bottom of line).
 On some fonts this calculation is inaccurate, so you can override the cap height to achieve the correct result.
-You can also override the ascender height and the descender height.
+You can also override the ascent height and the descent height.

 ## Additional resources